-One of the responsibilities of being an accident injury compensation lawyer is to help cyclists avoid accidents in the first place.
+One of the responsibilities of being an accident injury compensation lawyer is to help cyclists avoid accidents in the first place, such as accidents with motor vehicles and pedestrians.
 One of the best ways to avoid accidents is to avoid spots that are “accidents waiting to happen.”
 A group called the Bicycle Transport Alliance has put together a list of “cycling black spots” in the Perth area.
 Here are a few of the most dangerous.

 Perth: PSP (Principal Shared Path) at City West Train Station